thusoy/acme-tiny-dns01/README.md

 Similarly, this is a tiny, auditable script that you can use to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
-However, at its current state, it cannot automate the renewal of a certificate.
+However, at its current state, it needs manual intervention and thus cannot automate the renewal of a certificate.

 Before launching it, you need to have :
 * your account.key (see below for help, keep preciously)